 - If you notice the seeds fall off the stalks as they dry, place the entire stalk upside down in a paper bag or cover the seed heads with a nylon stocking to catch the seeds.

-Saving seeds borne in fleshy fruit, like tomato or cucumber, requires a different approach.
-They need to be fermented to remove the seed from the flesh.
+Saving seeds borne in some fleshy fruit, like tomato or cucumber, requires a different approach.
+The seeds need to be fermented to remove the seed from the flesh.

 - Pick a fully ripe cucumber or tomato and squeeze the pulp, including the seeds, into a glass jar.